 What makes the HIV virus so dangerous?

-Consequently, the body is significantly more susceptible to diseases that are unproblematic and essentially harmless in non-infected individuals.
+The body is consequently much more susceptible to diseases that are unproblematic and essentially harmless in non-infected individuals.

-It poses a serious threat to human health as the immune system is severely weakened, allowing pathogens to easily enter the body.
+It poses a serious threat to human health as the immune system is severely weakened and pathogens can easily enter the body.
 Infected individuals often suffer from pneumonia and fungal infections.

 Risk situations